Program Dates: May 8-June 5, 2015

 Students may choose to spend some of their free time exploring the surrounding areas and regions.
 Buses and trains make travel to, from, and around the city very accessible.

 Students take 6 credits in Spanish and all courses are designated as Experiential Learning courses, allowing students to fulfill university ExL requirements.
 In order to ensure that they take the appropriate courses, students should meet with their academic advisor and the Program Director (Professor Gloria Vélez-Rendón).
-Students do not register for these courses on their own; instead, IPO works with the Office of the Registrar to register students after the study abroad application is complete.
+Students do not register for these courses on their own; instead, IAO works with the Office of the Registrar to register students after the study abroad application is complete.

 Students must take two classes within the same level of Spanish.
 The course offerings are listed below.